Why this park feels crowded

 Estimated crowd level on a 1 to 10 planning scale.

-For Joshua Tree National Park on Saturday, June 6, 2026, the estimated crowd level is 5/10 (moderate).
-June is generally an off-peak month for Joshua Tree National Park, which usually means the lightest crowds of the year, though access and weather can be more limited.
+For Joshua Tree National Park on Saturday, July 4, 2026, the estimated crowd level is 9/10 (very high).
+July is generally a quieter month for Joshua Tree National Park, which usually means the lightest crowds of the year, though access and weather can be more limited.

 Best time to go

-Better window: June is generally an off-peak month for Joshua Tree National Park, which usually means the lightest crowds of the year, though access and weather can be more limited.
+Better window: July is generally a quieter month for Joshua Tree National Park, which usually means the lightest crowds of the year, though access and weather can be more limited.

 Arrival tip: Early morning, especially for popular trailhead parking